wal-e/wal-e/README.rst

   WAL segment dominated by recovery time, or vice-versa?
 * Ask pgsql-hackers about a pg_cancel_backup() function
 * Sane error messages, such as on Ctrl-C or during errors.
+* Pipeline-WAL-Segment Management: S3 ACK is long enough that a totally non-pipelined, non-parallel archive_command can fall behind.